 Your sales team can provide mobile devices, such as smartphones, tablets, and laptops, to salespeople so that they can pitch to a prospective client virtually anywhere and at any time.
 Sales pros can easily create smart forms or other digital documents to quickly close the sale.

 While buyers prefer to conduct research on their own, it doesn’t mean they can’t interact with your salespeople during the sales process.
 B2B buyers rely on content to guide them through the buying process.
 You can also share knowledge and information to help them, so they can make an informed buying decision.

 Create a content library of all your assets that answer the most common questions your B2B buyers ask about at different stages of the customer buying journey.
-Decision makers are much more responsive towards sales reps that include case studies, industry articles, white paper, and sales collateral.
+Decision-makers are much more responsive towards sales reps that include case studies, industry articles, white papers, and sales collateral.